 including a transaction entered into or an instrument or document of any kind made, executed, lodged or given.

-(2) Stamp duty under the Stamp Act 1921 is not chargeable in relation to a relevant act.
+(2) Duty under the Duties Act 2008 is not chargeable in relation to a relevant act.

 (3) Any foreign tax payable in relation to a relevant act is to be paid by the Board and charged to the statutory fund under section 15(2)(c).

-(4) The Treasurer or a person authorised by the Treasurer may, at the request of the Board or a person who would, but for subsection (2) or (3), be liable to pay stamp duty or foreign tax in relation to a relevant act, certify in writing that a specified thing was a relevant act.
+(4) The Treasurer or a person authorised by the Treasurer may, at the request of the Board or a person who would, but for subsection (2) or (3), be liable to pay duty or foreign tax in relation to a relevant act, certify in writing that a specified thing was a relevant act.

 (5) For all purposes and in all proceedings, a certificate under subsection (4) is conclusive evidence of the matters it certifies, except so far as the contrary is shown.

 [Section 64 inserted by No. 25 of 2007 s.
-16.]
+16; amended by No. 47 of 2011 s.
+27.]

 Division 5 — Transfer of staff